 What is the Department's orientation towards deafness?

 Students learn about deafness from a biological, social, and cultural perspective.
 A unique aspect of Gallaudet's programs is the central role that both ASL and Deaf culture play in student learning.
 This sets Gallaudet's programs apart from the Audiology and Speech-Language Sciences programs at other Universities.
 The Deaf-centric philosophy of the Department provides opportunities for Deaf people to shape future directions for the discipline.

 What takes place in the Hearing and Speech Center?

 The Center contains a number of programs aimed at providing both hearing and deaf clients on campus and in the Washington metropolitan area with support and training aimed at improving communication skills.
-There are three programs within the center: Diagnostic Audiology Services, Communication Diagnostic and Habilitation Services (aural rehabilitation), and Speech-language therapy services.
-There are nearly 5,000 client contacts in the Center each year.
+The center provides services in multiple areas: audiological services, vestibular and balance assessment, speech-language assessment and treatment, and communication and habilitation (aural rehabilitation assessment and services.

 Who delivers the services that are provided in the Hearing and Speech Center?